8ta4/quest/DONTREADME.md

 > Does an answer need to be unique within the text?

 No, an answer doesn't have to be unique.
 If the text contains multiple instances of the answer, `quest` will use the first instance as the corresponding segment for the question-answer pair.

+> Can an answer be an arbitrary part of the text?

+Technically, yes, an answer can be any part of the text.
+However, it's best to avoid ending an answer in the middle of a sentence.
+Ending an answer mid-sentence can make the reading experience a bit jarring, as the next segment would pick up in the middle of a sentence.

 > Will `quest` crash if an answer is not found in the text?